marcelosperalta/docs_javascript/course_freecodecamp/bootcamp_js_func_program/README.md

 ``slice`` method does not mutate the original array, but returns a new one which can be saved into a variable.

  Using the ``slice`` method instead of ``splice`` <ins>helps to avoid any</ins> **array-mutating side effects**.

+## Combine Two Arrays Using the ``concat`` Method

+``Concatenation`` means to join items end to end.
+JavaScript offers the ``concat`` method for both strings and arrays that work in the same way.

+For arrays, the method is called on one, then another array is provided as the argument to ``concat``, which is added to the end of the first array.
+It returns a new array and <ins>does not mutate either of the original arrays</ins>.